In this post I will show that the doctrine of Eternal Security is true, and an integral part of salvation through faith alone.

 Further, those who truly believe in Christ will not live lives of continuous, unrepentant sin, as Paul teaches in 1 Corinthians 6:9-11:

 9 ¶ Do you not know that the unrighteous will not inherit the kingdom of God?
-Do not be deceived.
-Neither fornicators, nor idolaters, nor adulterers, nor homosexuals, nor sodomites,
+Do not be deceived: neither the sexually immoral, nor idolaters, nor adulterers, nor men who practice homosexuality,

-10 nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God.
+10 nor thieves, nor the greedy, nor drunkards, nor revilers, nor swindlers will inherit the kingdom of God.

 11 And such were some of you.
-But you were washed, but you were sanctified, but you were justified in the name of the Lord Jesus and by the Spirit of our God.
+But you were washed, you were sanctified, you were justified in the name of the Lord Jesus Christ and by the Spirit of our God.

 So we see that the eternal security of the believer is a fact of Scripture.
 But how does this relate to salvation through faith alone?
 If people were saved by faith, but then had to keep commandments in order to stay saved/keep their salvation, then salvation would be by faith and works.
 But eternal security means that once a person truly believes in Jesus, no sin they commit can cause them to lose their salvation.
 Thus salvation is purely by faith, and not by works at all.
 And so the doctrine of Eternal Security is integral to a proper understanding of salvation by faith alone.

-If you are interested in learning more about the eternal security of the believer and the truth of salvation through faith alone, I highly recommend Chosen But Free: A Balanced View of God’s Sovereignty and Free Will.
+If you are interested in learning more about the eternal security of the believer and the truth of salvation through faith alone, I highly recommend Faith Alone, repackaged: The Evangelical Doctrine of Justification.